Wildsong/ol-react/README.md

 ### Publishing to npmjs.com

 This will publish the contents of the src/ folder as a new release.
-To install it, use "npm install @map46/ol-react".
+To install it for use in your own project, use "npm install @map46/ol-react".

-First, you must bump the version number and tag the github repo;
-the publish script will make sure there is a git version that matches the npm version.
-Note, the 'version' package.json script will be run.

     # Save all changes to github
     git push